Samoa Vacations, Trips & Honeymoon Packages

 The Mount Matavanu Crater was created by the devastation a century ago caused by the eruption of the volcano.
-It is accessed by taking a 4 wheel drive vehicle.
-Once at the crater, the views into the crater and the surrounding countryside are breathtaking.
+It is accessed by taking a 4-wheel drive vehicle.
+Once at the crater, the views of the crater and the surrounding countryside are breathtaking.

 Fishing in Samoa